Predicting Motivations of Actions by Leveraging Text: Predicting Motivations

 \subsection{Learning}

 We wish to learn the parameters $w$ for the visual features and $u$ for the language potentials using training data of images and their corresponding labels, $\{x^n, y^n\}$.
-Since our scoring function in Eqn.\ref{eqn:objective} is linear on the model parameters $\theta = [w; u]$, we can write the scoring function in the linear form $\Omega(y; w, u, x, L) = \theta^T \psi(y, x)$.
+Since our scoring function in Eqn.\ref{eqn:objective} is linear on the model parameters $\theta = [w; u]$, we can write the scoring function in the linear form $\Omega(y | x, p, w, u) = \theta^T \psi(y, x, p)$.
 We want to learn $\theta$ such that the labels matching the ground truth score higher than incorrect labels.
-We adopt a max-margin structured prediction framework:
+We adopt a max-margin structured prediction objective:

-The linear constraints state that the score for the correct label $y^n$ should be larger than that of any other hypothesized label $h^n$ by at least $\Delta (y^n, h^n)$.
-We use a standard 0-1 loss function for $\Delta(\cdot, \cdot)$ that incurs a penalty if any of the concepts do not match the ground truth.
-This optimization is equivalent to a structured SVM and can be solved by efficient off-the-shelf solvers \cite{joachims2009cutting}.
-In training, we iterate on the examples and alternate on (1) applying the model to collect the most violating constraints, and (2) updating the model by solving the QP problem in Eqn.\ref{eqn:svm}.
-The constraints are found by inferring $K$-best solutions of Eqn.\ref{eqn:objective}.
+The linear constraints state that the score for the correct label $y^n$ should be larger than that of any other hypothesized label $h^n$ by at least $1$.
+We use a standard 0-1 loss function that incurs a penalty if any of the concepts do not match the ground truth.
+This optimization is equivalent to a structured SVM and can be solved by efficient off-the-shelf solvers \cite{joachims2009cutting,ramanan2013dual}.
+Note that one could use hard-negative mining to solve this optimization problem for learning.
+However, in our experiments, it did not improve results, possibly because we train the model on a high-memory machine.